LukasWoodtli/WebPage/pelican/content/object_databases.md

             - `ReplicationSession.setDirection(from, to)`
         - `ReplicationSession.replicate(object)` newer object transferred to DB
         - Object granularity
-    - Conflict handlig has to be done by developer
+    - Conflict handling has to be done by developer

 ## Callbacks